 The day of commemorations concluded with a memorial service combining commemoration with celebration at the Mahalia Jackson Theatre in Armstrong Park, in the heart of downtown New Orleans.

 “We must face the truth that in the fifth year of the 21st century, for four horrific days, there was anarchy on the streets of America,” said Mayor Mitch Landrieu.
+“The levees broke and our government failed.
+It’s a moment we should never forget and one that we should never repeat.”

 “America, hear this,” Landrieu continued.
 “The people of New Orleans are still standing, unbowed and unbroken.”

-Landrieu said the storm also taught New Orleans residents valuable lessons about the value of being good neighbours and cooperation between people of different backgrounds.—AFP
+Landrieu said the storm also taught New Orleans residents valuable lessons about the value of being good neighbours and cooperation between people of different backgrounds. — AFP